The Best Prepaid Phones for Seniors in 2026

 Drawbacks

 People with arthritis may want a phone that works with a wireless charging dock, like the Jitterbug Flip2.
 Unfortunately, this isn’t an option with the Samsung Galaxy A13 5G.
-Additionally, while it’s not quite as pricey as the iPhone SE, it’s the second-most-expensive phone on this list, costing $169 from Mint Mobile.
+Additionally, it’s the most expensive item on this list, costing $169 from Mint Mobile.
 If you want a more affordable smartphone, keep reading about the Iris Connect, which costs $89.

 Our Verdict